justfilips/ESP32-Recorder-Device/README.md

 └─ LICENSE
 ```

 > **Note:** Ensure SD card, I2S, and OLED connections match the pin configuration in the code.
-Update paths if you reorganize files.

 ---